HamzaAmir97/ai_trainer/README.md

 - **🔐 Secure Authentication:** Easy sign-up and sign-in with Clerk, supporting various social providers.
 - **⚡ Real-time Database:** Seamless data handling and synchronization with Convex.
 - **📱 Responsive Design:** A clean, modern UI built with Tailwind CSS that works on any device.
-- **🛠️ Modular Codebase:** Reusable components and a clear structure for efficient development.

 ## 🤸 Quick Start